 ACDF Surgery

-ACDF surgery involves 2 steps: (1) anterior cervical discectomy; and (2) fusion.
+ACDF surgery involves two steps: (1) anterior cervical discectomy; and (2) fusion.
 The anterior cervical discectomy involves the surgical removal of the targeted spinal disc in the cervical region of the spine.
-The discectomy is “anterior” because the surgical entry point is done in the front of the neck instead of through the back of the neck like in most back surgeries.
+The discectomy is “anterior” because the surgical entry point is done in the front of the neck instead of through the back of the neck, like in most back surgeries.

-In the first part of an ACDF procedure, the spinal disc is removed.
-The second part of an ACDF involves a fusion surgery done immediately after the removal of the disc.
-The fusion involves the surgical placement of an implant or bone graft into space where the spinal disc was removed.
+The first part of an ACDF procedure involves removing the spinal disc.
+The second part involves fusion surgery done immediately after the disc removal.
+The fusion involves placing an implant or bone graft into the space where the spinal disc was removed.
 The graft or implant will replace the disc and provide strength and stability.

 What is ACDF Surgery Used For?

-ACDF back surgery is generally used for the treatment of disc herniations in the cervical region of the spine.
-A herniated disc occurs when one of the spinal discs ruptures allowing the inner jelly-like tissue to come out causing painful pinching or pressure on nearby nerves.
+ACDF back surgery is generally used to treat disc herniations in the cervical region of the spine.
+A herniated disc occurs when one of the spinal discs ruptures, allowing the inner jelly-like tissue to come out, causing painful pinching or pressure on nearby nerves.
 ACDF can relieve the chronic pain of a cervical herniated disc by removing the disc.

 Although most commonly used to treat disc herniations, ACDF is also a treatment option for degenerative cervical disc disease.
 It is also occasionally used to eliminate symptoms related to cervical spinal stenosis and bone spurs caused by arthritis.